brorarangers/brorarangers.github.io/_posts/2017-10-19-a-look-ahead.md

 Whatever the result, at full time we will be checking the SPFL League 1 results ...
 Stranraer v Raith Rovers should give us some indication of what we can expect come the 18th November given that we felt we conducted ourselves fairly well [against Raith in the Irn Bru Cup](/2017/08/15/raith-away-report/) back in August.

-Wednesday evening sees us take to the A96 to Keith's Kynoch Park.
-This is becoming a painful season for Keith FC, currently sitting 3rd from the bottom of the league table with their only league victory of the season so far being a 2-1 win over Fort William.
+Wednesday evening sees us take the A96 to Keith's Kynoch Park.
+This is becoming a painful season for Keith FC, currently sitting 3rd from the bottom of the league table with their only league victory so far being a 2-1 win over Fort William.

 {% include article-image.html image="2" float="left" %}